Fireworks: Pollution

+Fireworks cause significant increases in local particulate matter pollution.
+In 2023, a team of researchers from NYU Langone Health assessed the effects of the Macy's 4th of July Fireworks on localized air and water pollution.
+The results of the study showed a sharp rise in airborne particulates, with peak real-time measurements of PM_{2.5} exceeding 1,000 μg/m3 at three sampling sites within 30 minutes after the conclusion of the fireworks display, which took several hours to return to pre-event levels.
+The study also found increased levels of heavy metals in the East River that lasted for one hour after the fireworks ended.

+These air pollutants from fireworks raise concerns because of potential health risks associated with the products of combustion.
+For persons with asthma or other respiratory conditions, the smoke from fireworks may aggravate existing health problems.

-Fireworks produce smoke and dust that may contain residues of heavy metals, sulfur-coal compounds and some low concentration toxic chemicals.
+Fireworks produce smoke and dust that contain residues of metal compounds, sulfur dioxide, and some low concentration toxic chemicals.
 These by-products of fireworks combustion will vary depending on the mix of ingredients of a particular firework.
 (The color green, for instance, may be produced by adding the various compounds and salts of barium, some of which are toxic, and some of which are not.)
 Some fishers have noticed and reported to environmental authorities that firework residues can hurt fish and other water-life because some may contain toxic compounds (such as antimony sulfide or arsenic).
 This is a subject of much debate due to the fact that large-scale pollution from other sources makes it difficult to measure the amount of pollution that comes specifically from fireworks.
 The possible toxicity of any fallout may also be affected by the amount of black powder used, type of oxidizer, colors produced and launch method.